Get Email Updates from NBT

-It was the first public statement from Roseman since Pucci's departure was announced on December 15, an announcement that marked the second time in 2015 that Pucci took the political establishment by surprise with a retiremment announcement.
+It was the first public statement from Roseman since Pucci’s departure was announced on December 15, an announcement that marked the second time in 2015 that Pucci took the political establishment by surprise with a retirement announcement.

 In March 2015, his decision not to seek re-election to a ninth term as Mayor surprised the political establishment.
-At the time, he said had announced he would not seek re-election as Mayor, but gave no indication he would also leave behind the MCIA job.
+At the time, he announced he would not seek re-election as Mayor, but gave no indication he would also leave behind the MCIA job.

 Pucci, a Perth Amboy native, is credited with growing the government agency into a lucrative and stable fixture, as well as turning Monroe Township into a Democratic Party stronghold in the southern part of the County.

 Pucci was first elected Mayor of the quiet, largely rural community 28 years ago.